This post may contain affiliate links. Read the full disclosure

 Contributed by Telak from Travels With Telak

 Halloween and New Orleans go together like a dream.
-The Big Easy, Birthplace of Jazz, N’awlins, NOLA.
+The Big Easy, Birthplace of Jazz, live music, N’awlins, NOLA.
 New Orleans has been called many things, but it has never been called dull.

 On the contrary.
 The city is pure excitement.
 And at no time of the year is this truer than during Halloween (with the possible exception of Mardi Gras).

 The French Quarter is especially the place to be for Halloween celebrations!

 Have you ever been trapped in a locked embalming room with a zombie chained to one end of the room while his chain loosened little by little as the zombie’s grasping fingers reached for you closer and closer?
 No?
 Well, I have.
 And let me tell you, it is quite the fright!

 That’s just a little taste of what you can expect for Halloween in New Orleans in the Escape the Embalming Room attraction.

 Other scary Halloween activities in NOLA include a visit to one of the many historical cemeteries where you can expect to see the grave of a voodoo priestess, Marie Leveau.

 The famous Crew of Boo parade welcomes participants dressed up as deadly denizens of the dark.
 Of course, the guided haunted house visits are legendary as the home of restless spirits that can pop out from behind doors and curtains to wish you a Happy, if disturbing, Halloween.

 One of the places where you can enjoy Halloween with your kids to the fullest is Wisconsin Dells.
 It is a great place to celebrate the occasion because of the fun activities.

 From trick-or-treaters roaming around the streets, and families celebrating together with warm fireplaces to the events taking over throughout October, everything is a perfect sort of celebration for the kids.
 You can rent out some spooky amenities with your kids and enjoy fun activities.